dcooney/react-npm-starter/README.md

 In the `src/lib` directory of the project is an example component.
 This is the component we intend to distribute on npm, which happens to be a simple HTML button component.

 You can rename this component or create an entirely new component.
-Either way, this will be the main component for distribution so go add your logic to this file entry point.
+Either way, this will be the main component for distribution so add your logic to this file entry point in the `src/lib` directory.

 ### Component Functionality